-(3) Any nonprofit activity center or rehabilitation facility which seeks certification to participate in this program shall submit an application with the Department on forms prescribed by the Department.
-The Department will take action on the application within thirty (30) days after receipt.
+(3) Any nonprofit activity center or rehabilitation facility which seeks certification to participate in this program shall submit an application with the Division on forms prescribed by the Division.
+The Division will take action on the application within thirty (30) days after receipt.

-(4) The Transportation, Purchasing and Print Services Division (hereinafter referred to as "Division") will survey all certified QRF's to determine the price of all QRF products manufactured and services offered for sale to agencies.
+(4) The Division will survey all certified QRF's to determine the price of all QRF products manufactured and services offered for sale to agencies.
 Based upon this survey, the Division will establish and annually publish a directory of sources, or potential sources, of products or services provided by certified QRF's which the Division determines to be suitable for procurement by agencies.
 The Division shall annually distribute this directory to all agencies.